More Information on Our Groups: DBT, EMDR, KAP, Asexual and more

 - Distress Tolerance

-Vanessa Williams, LMHC (she, her, hers)
+Vanessa Williams, LMHC (she/her), Supervising Psychotherapist

 Vanessa is a mental health counselor who nurtures a genuine connection with her clients with her warm, accepting presence, contagious smile and wonderful sense of humor.
 Maya Angelou said, “There is no greater agony than bearing the untold story inside you.”
 Each person’s story shapes who they are, and there are stories that are a burden to carry alone that is relieved when met with empathy.
 Vanessa considers it to be an honor to be with clients as they share their untold story, gain greater self-knowledge, and manifest the story that is yet to come.
-Vanessa incorporates a wide range of modalities, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Psychodynamic Therapy and Narrative Therapy.
-Vanessa welcomes the opportunity to work with clients of all races, genders, sexualities, religions, nationalities/ethnicities, and all relationship types.

 Prior to joining Roots and Branches, Vanessa worked in another private practice with individual adults and couples.
 While in practice there she supported couples experiencing challenges with sex, pre-marital concerns, separation/divorce, and general communication and conflict.
 Vanessa also worked at CityLink Psychological services where she gained experience with adolescents and knowledge of this crucial period of development.
 Currently, Vanessa is an active member of the American Counseling Association and the American Mental Health Counseling Association (AMHCA).